TFranczak/Synergia/README.md

 <H3> IOTA_opts.py </H3>
 An options file containing parameters for the IOTA simulation.
 There are 3 main sections: beam options, simulation options, and electron lens options.

+<H4> To Do: </H4>
+- Add parameters for spacecharge in the options file.
+-